cndaqiang/docker-android-emulator/README.md

 You can pull the Docker image from Docker Hub:[cndaqiang/docker-android-emulator](https://hub.docker.com/r/cndaqiang/docker-android-emulator).

 ## Modifications

 This fork includes the following modifications:
 * **`-e PARTITION=16384`**:
    - **Meaning**: Sets the environment variable `PARTITION` to `16384`.
    - **Description**: This environment variable is typically used to specify the partition size for the emulator.
 In Android emulators, the partition size determines the storage capacity of the virtual device (in MB). `16384` represents a partition size of 16GB.
 This value will affect the amount of storage available within the virtual device, such as for app installations and data storage.
+* **Added arm64-v8a Emulator**:
+   - **Description**: The emulator image now includes `arm64-v8a` support, enabling building and running ARM-based images on ARM64 architectures.
+   - **Note**: Due to limitations with the `sdkmanager` on ARM64 devices, the emulator component is unavailable on ARM64 platforms.
+Therefore, this container is only supported for running on `amd64` platforms.

+## Why ARM64 is not supported:

+Currently, on ARM64 devices, the `sdkmanager` does not include the `emulator` component, making it impossible to create an emulator image on such platforms.
+As a result, this container can only be run on `amd64` platforms.
+More See [build.arm64.faild](build.arm64.faild.md)

+For ARM64 devices, we provide only a minimal version of the image that excludes the Android SDK and emulator, useful primarily as a base image for other purposes.
+More details on the ARM64 limitations can be found here.

 ## Credits